Israel searches for traces of Hamas in raid of key Gaza hospital packed with patients

 KHAN YOUNIS, Gaza Strip (AP) — Israeli troops on Wednesday stormed into Gaza's largest hospital, searching for traces of Hamas inside and beneath the facility, where newborns and hundreds of other patients have suffered for days without electricity and other basic necessities as fighting raged outside.

-After encircling Shifa for days, Israel faced pressure to prove its claim that Hamas had turned the hospital into a command center, using the patients, staff and civilians sheltering there to provide cover for its militants — part of Israel's broader accusation that Hamas uses Palestinians as human shields.
-Wednesday evening, Israel released video of weapons it said it found in one building, but so far its search showed no signs of tunnels or a sophisticated command center.
+After encircling Shifa for days, Israel faced pressure to prove its claim that Hamas had turned the hospital into a command center and used patients, staff and civilians sheltering there to provide cover for its militants.
+The allegation is part of Israel's broader accusation that Hamas uses Palestinians as human shields.
+Israel released video late Wednesday of weapons it said it found in one building, but so far its search showed no signs of tunnels or a sophisticated command center.

 Hamas and Gaza health officials deny militants operate in Shifa — a hospital that employs some 1,500 people and has more than 500 beds, according to the Palestinian news agency.
 Palestinians and rights groups say Israel has recklessly endangered civilians as it seeks to eradicate Hamas.

 As Israel tightens its hold on northern Gaza, leaders have talked of expanding the ground operation into the south to root out Hamas.
-Already, most of Gaza’s 2.3 million people have crowded into the territory’s south, where a worsening fuel shortage threatened to paralyze the delivery of humanitarian services and shut down mobile phone and internet service.
+Most of Gaza’s 2.3 million people have already crowded into the territory’s south, where a worsening fuel shortage threatens to paralyze the delivery of humanitarian services and shut down mobile phone and internet service.

 The war between Israel and Hamas erupted after the militant group killed some 1,200 people and seized around 240 captives in an Oct.
 7 attack that shattered Israelis' sense of security.